tgallacher/dotfiles/README.md

 ```

 # TODO
-- [ ] Add note about adding new desktops 2-5
-- [ ] Open keyboard shortcuts and enable the Ctrl-<number> to switch to these new desktops
 - [ ] Can we change the default spotlight keyboard shortcuts through nix?
 - [ ] Can we dynamically pull the location where the nix flake is at, to avoid having to hard code the `/Code/tgallacher/dotfiles` path?
 - [ ] Fix Obsidian NVIM plugin loading projects that may not be on the host